-Powered by .id - the population experts for Rural City of Murray Bridge
+Powered by .id (informed decisions) for Rural City of Murray Bridge

 In 2016, the dominant household type in the Rural City of Murray Bridge was 'Couples without dependents', and by 2026 the largest forecast increase is expected in 'Lone person households'.